 Have the yummiest camping trip ever with these recipes, food and ideas you can make on a campfire.

 Keep your matches dry by crafting your own Mason jar matchbox.
 Using the center circle of the canning jar lid, trace a circle on sandpaper.
 Hot glue the sandpaper circle to the jar lid circle.
-Store matches inside.
+Then easily store your matches inside.

-No-mess scrambled eggs coming at you!
+No mess scrambled eggs are coming at you!
 Avoid the mess of cracked eggs around the campfire by prepping the eggs at home and storing the scrambled egg mixture in a lidded plastic bottle.
-Use a permanent marker to label the bottle to show the quantity of eggs in hash marks.
+Use a permanent marker to label the bottle to show the number of eggs in hash marks.

-Breakfast over a campfire can be delicious as these easy campfire orange rolls show.
-All you need: oranges cut in half & gutted, store bought orange roll dough, tinfoil, a cookie sheet or pan, and a campfire.
+Breakfast over a campfire can be simple and delicious as these easy campfire orange rolls show.
+All you need: oranges cut in half and gutted, store-bought orange roll dough, tinfoil, a cookie sheet or pan, and a campfire.
 Prepare to be amazed.

 Need the light of a lantern, but only have a small headlamp?
 A gallon milk jug or translucent laundry jug cleaned out and filled with water can help lighten things up.
 Just attach the headlamp with the light facing toward the inside of the jug to help expand the glow.